M4cs/repl-from-cli/README.md

 # License

 Modified Copyright License.
-I hereby declare than anybody is allowed to pull, fork, and modify this code locally for personal use or contribution to the main branch.
+I hereby declare that anybody is allowed to pull, fork, and modify this code locally for personal use or contribution to the main branch.
 You may not UNDER ANY CIRCUMSTANCES redistribute this code as your own apart from Forking.

 Copyright Max Bridgland 2019